Egypt to issue landline licences to mobile firms in weeks

 But Atef Helmy, Egypt’s Minister of Communications and Information Technology, told reporters all three mobile operators were keen on expanding into fixed-lines and that the necessary licences would be issued soon.

-"We're talking about weeks, not more, and the fee has been decided and communicated to them -- we are asking for fixed-line licence for 100 million Egyptian pounds ($13.1 million)," said Helmy, when asked when the fixed-line licences would be awarded.
+“We’re talking about weeks, not more, and the fee has been decided and communicated to them -- we are asking for fixed-line licence for 100 million Egyptian pounds (8.58 million pounds),” said Helmy, when asked when the fixed-line licences would be awarded.

 Egypt’s mobile sector is saturated, with a penetration rate of 115 percent at the end of 2012, or 1.15 subscriptions per person, according to the International Telecommunication Union.